True North Theatre Company brings high quality, professional theater directly to audiences, especially to those with limited access to the arts.

 We do this because we believe theater is richer when everyone is in the audience, and everyone deserves to see great art.

-Performances in collaboration with Crossroads Rhode Island, the Providence Housing Authority, The WARM Center Westerly, and more!
+Performances in collaboration with the Providence Housing Authority, The WARM Center Westerly, Pine Street Inn Men's Shelter Boston, Jamestown Arts Center, Newport Art Museum, Better Lives Rhode Island, 134 Collaborative, Contemporary Theatre Company, and more!

 Directed and Designed by Brad Delzer